2lian/Motion-Stack/Documentation/API_for_DIY.md

     return lvl_builder.make_description()
 ```

-You should be able to launch it:
+You should be able to launch it (do this to see the effects of your changes):
 ```bash
 bash launch_stack.bash
 ```